-Your child will love learning with these 3 easy light experiments for kids from Alisha!
+Your child will love learning with these 3 easy light experiments for kids for kids to do at home!

 Science experiments are always a big hit in my house and this light experiment for kids will brighten everyone’s day – literally!